-Over the course of completing NURS 8101 DNP Project Development I, NURS 8102 DNP Project Development II, and NURS 8103 DNP Project Implementation, the student develops an evidence-based clinical practice project in consultation with a committee composed of faculty and site mentor.
+Over the course of completing NURS 8101 DNP Project Development I, NURS 8102 DNP Project Development II, and NURS 8103 DNP Project Implementation, the student develops an evidence-based clinical practice project in consultation with DNP Project Faculty Advisors.
+A doctorally prepared mentor with content expertise is optional.
+The DNP project courses include specific deliverables related to the project.
+If deliverables are not completed by the end of the course, the student must register for a DNP project course must be successfully completed to qualify for progression to the next DNP project course.